Cha0sha/cho_han/README.md

-# cho_han
-Hey there, here i'll post beginner programs i made in python
+Hey there, here you'll can find some of my beginner programs that I made in python.